In this article, I offer my top recommendations for the best things to do and see in Singapore, one of the most incredible cities in the world.

 In the same area, you can find Haji Lane, a small alley famous for its nice murals and characteristic bars and restaurants.
 Please get there in the late afternoon or the evening.
 Not in the morning.

 Chinatown and the famous Buddha Tooth Relic Temple represent the Chinese soul of Singapore.
-Again, in the morning, you’ll find almost everything closed so I suggest you go there in the early afternoon or even later.
+Again, in the morning, you’ll find almost everything closed, so I suggest you go there in the early afternoon or even later.
 If you go there toward sunset, you can take a picture of the Temple that contrasts with the modern skyscrapers of Singapore.
 The temple is relatively new, though: it was only built in 2002.

 Finally, in Little India, near Chinatown, many Hindu temples, including the Sri Veeramakaliamman, are dedicated to the goddess Kali.
 For lovers of Indian food, there are numerous restaurants in the area.